-It is important to remember that any exercise that you carry out that unsettles your exercise and nutritional balance (energy balance) will be counter-productive in returning to a healthy weight.
+It is important to remember that any exercise that you carry out that unsettles your exercise and nutritional balance will be counter-productive in returning to a healthier weight and minimising the risk of harm to your body.

 Allow yourself to rest and to listen to your body - to give exercise a miss if you are feeling unwell, tired, are injured, or you just don't feel like it.
-Remember your body needs relaxation time as well as exercise.

-As you return to a healthy weight the amount of exercise that you will safely be able to engage in will increase.
-It is important to work with the Physiotherapist to identify an appropriate type and amount of exercise for you, in order to reach a healthy balance between activity and nutritional intake and subsequently maintain a healthy weight.
+As your BMI increases the amount of exercise that you will safely be able to engage in will increase.
+It is important to work with the Physiotherapist to identify an appropriate type and amount of exercise for you, in order to reach a healthy balance between activity and nutritional intake and to maintain a healthy weight.

-At healthy weight, when engaging in exercise it is important that it is fun, sociable and enjoyable.
+When engaging in exercise it is important that it is fun, social and enjoyable.
 Try to avoid solitary, rigid or secretive exercise as this may lead you to over exercise.
-Engaging in exercise classes, school clubs or exercising with friends and family, i.e. time limited sessions and social sessions, will be supportive in guiding you through to healthier exercising behaviours.
-Exercise can also be incorporated into family activities that may have been enjoyed prior to the eating disorder, like walking the dog, football or Frisbee in the park, family bike rides etc.
+Engaging in exercise groups or exercising with others, i.e. time limited sessions and social sessions, will therefore be supportive in guiding you through to healthier exercising behaviours.